PPathole/WT-Lab/README.md

 # WT-Lab
-All the codes of Web technology lab
+All the codes of Web technology lab for _SPPU_

 ## HTML *and* CSS
 1. Image Gallery